- This event has passed.

 Heat Sheets.
 At general check-in, swimmers will receive heat sheets that show heat and lane assignments for all events that are 200 yards or less in distance.
 Separate heat sheets for the distance events (400y IM, 500y free, 1000y free, and 1650y free) will be posted at the pool when distance-event check-in for that event is complete.

 Scratches.
 For all events, the swimmer is responsible to report to the assigned heat and lane in a timely manner.
 Failure to appear by the time of the Referee’s short whistle commands will be considered a scratch; the swimmer will not be allowed to swim in another heat of the same event.

-• Timing system.
-A Daktronics timing system with electronic and manual back-up timing and a full-display scoreboard will be used.
+- Timing system.
+A Colorado timing system with electronic and manual back-up timing and a full-display scoreboard will be used.
 All events (except some heats of the distance events) will be timed using this system.
 Manual back-up timers will be provided at each lane.

-• Swimmer responsibilities.
+- Swimmer responsibilities.
 Hit the timing pad firmly.
+Do not cut through lanes until all swimmers have completed the event.
 During relays, remain clear of the timing pad area until the event is completed by all swimmers.
-Alert the Starter to request the required three manual back-up timers if you or our relay is attempting a USMS (national) record.
+Alert the Starter to request the required three manual back-up timers if you or your relay is attempting a USMS (national) record.
 Supply your own lap counting personnel for distance events.

 Scoring.
 Individual events: 9-7-6-5-4-3-2-1 points.
 Relay events: 18-14-12-10-8-6-4-2 points.

 Results.
 Event results will be posted at clearly marked locations announced at the meet and at the awards table.
-Results will also be available via Meet Mobile and Swim Phone (www.michiganmasters.com).
+Results will also be available via Meet Mobile.
 Results will be published on the website (www.michiganmasters.com) following the meet.

 1st, 2nd, 3rd – Individual Events – State Championship Medals